rkirkbride13/CV/README.md

 A Levels: Mathematics (A*), Further Mathematics (A), French (A) and Physics (B)

-## Hobbies
+## Hobbies and Interest

-- Keen sports player including football, cricket, long distance running and squash
+- **Sports** : I have completed two half marathons and regularly play football and squash
+- **Natural history** : I'm never more zen than when watching a David Attenborough documentary
+- **Travel** : I love experiencing the foods, drinks and cultures of the World